-Pete took a degree in psychology at the University of Warwick, and then trained to be a career adviser at Bristol Polytechnic (now UWE).
-He worked as a career adviser in Hertfordshire and North London, and specialised in supporting young people with disabilities and learning difficulties.
+Pete took a degree in psychology at the University of Warwick, and then trained to be a career adviser at Bristol Polytechnic.
+He worked as a career adviser in Hertfordshire and North London, and specialized in supporting young people with disabilities and learning difficulties.
 After postgraduate training in occupational psychology at the University of East London, he became a training manager in a career guidance company.
 He moved to Scotland and joined the University in 2001.

-Pete's research interests focus on several closely related topics:
+Pete's research interests focus on several related topics: